40 CFR Part 266 Subpart P

 - Hazardous waste pharmaceuticals (HWP) – Pharmaceuticals that are considered RCRA hazardous by the EPA.
 Excluded are non-prescription pharmaceuticals that have a reasonable expectation of being used/reused or reclaimed.

 - Healthcare facilities (HF) – Any person that is lawfully authorized to provide patient care to humans or animals.
 Or, facility that sells or dispenses OTC or prescription drugs.

 - Household waste pharmaceutical – A pharmaceutical waste generated by a consumer household and is therefore not regulated under Subpart P due to an EPA exemption.

-- Long term care facility (LTCF) - Licensed entity that provides assistance with activities of daily living, including managing and administering pharmaceuticals to individuals at the facility.
+- Long term care facility (LTCF) - Licensed entity that provides assistance with activities of daily living, including managing and administering pharmaceuticals to one or more individuals at the facility.

 - Non-hazardous waste pharmaceutical – A pharmaceutical that is not RCRA hazardous, therefore is not regulated under Subpart P. State and or local regulations may apply for the proper disposal.

 - Non-pharmaceutical hazardous waste – A RCRA hazardous waste that does not meet the definition of pharmaceutical.
 RCRA regulations continue to apply to this waste stream.

 - Pharmaceutical – Any drug or dietary supplement for use by humans or animals.
 Examples include: OTC, prescription, dietary supplements, homeopathic drugs, compounded drugs, electronic nicotine delivery systems and liquids, investigational drugs, drugs container residue from non-empty containers, contaminated personal protective equipment, clean up material from pharmaceutical spills.
 Does not include used sharps, medical waste or dental amalgams.